 The benefits of braising kale are that they breakdown into a very tender, and flavorful dish.
 Additionally, braising gives the broth time to penetrate the kale and bring forth a deep umami flavor.

 The crushed garlic and butter play an important part in this dish, too.
-Simmering the garlic in butter for one minute gives it a sweet garlic flavor while cooking off its sharp, raw flavor.
+Simmering the garlic in fat for one minute gives it a sweet, buttery, umami flavor.

 Using A Dutch Oven For Braising